easybuilders/easybuild-easyconfigs/easybuild/easyconfigs/m/MATLAB/README.md

 # Source preparation

 Download all ISO files from Mathworks.
-Newer easyconfigs use the ISO files directly and unpacks them with the `7z` command.
+Newer easyconfigs use the ISO files directly and unpack them with the `7z` command.
 Older versions repackaged the ISOs as a tarball, e.g:
 ```
 $ mkdir R2018a